mivp-agent/mivp-agent.github.io/docs/getting_started.md

 Currently the best way of getting started is to:

 1. Look at the examples from the main repository
-    - See bellow for suggestions on **which** examples to focus on depending on your background
+    - See below for suggestions on **which** examples to focus on depending on your background
 2. While going through examples, reference the following two pages
     - Python API for building models
     - MOOS-IvP Reference for configuring new missions